-Shortly after 9 a.m.
-Monday, Donald Trump arrived at Manhattan Supreme Court for jury duty in a black Lincoln stretch limousine.
+Shortly after 9 a.m. on a Monday in August 2015, Donald Trump arrived at Manhattan Supreme Court for jury duty in a black Lincoln stretch limousine.

 After the Republican presidential candidate went into the courthouse at 60 Centre St., his driver, Eddie Diaz, took a few moments to talk about what it’s like to drive The Donald.

-Diaz has been driving Trump since 2000, and the the real estate mogul also has another New York City-based limo driver.
+Diaz had been driving Trump since 2000, and the real estate mogul also had another New York City-based limo driver.
 Asked in a general sense what the job is like, Diaz told Newsweek it’s “interesting.”

-He said the best times to drive Trump have been during the 2016 presidential campaign and while The Apprentice was running.
+He said the best times to drive Trump had been during the 2016 presidential campaign and while The Apprentice was running.

 “It’s fun, you know, busy, just busy,” Diaz said of his time around The Apprentice.
 “Cameras, pictures, autographs—you name it.”